matthewli10/personalSite/README.md

 This website uses Next.js 15 with the App Router for dynamic routing and static generation.
 I styled it with Tailwind CSS for rapid development and consistent design.
 The site includes:

 - Dynamic routes for individual experience and note pages
-- Animated backgrounds with CSS gradients and keyframes
+- Backgrounds with CSS gradients and keyframes
 - Responsive layouts using Tailwind's grid and flexbox utilities
 - TypeScript for type safety and better development experience